-Schools Guide to Online Speech and Language Provision
+Schools Guide to Online Speech and Language Therapy

-Providing continuity of care to pupils with Speech and Language Needs.
+Providing Continuity of Care to Pupils with Speech and Language Needs in Lockdown.

-S everal weeks into lockdown and schools are doing an excellent job shifting from the classroom to an online environment.
-Mable therapy wants to support schools to continue to respond to national changes quickly and confidently during the COVID-19 crisis and beyond.
+S everal weeks into our third lockdown and from what I have heard from parents you are doing an amazing job shifting from the classroom to an online environment.
+At Mable Therapy we are continuing to respond to national changes quickly and are continuing our online therapy sessions for all our registered pupils.

-Technology continues to evolve and as professionals, we must do the same.
 New service delivery models and the technological tools to support them – are inevitable.
-Telepractice is a viable solution to meet the increased demand for children with Speech and Language Therapy difficulties and their families.
+Online therapy is a viable solution to meet the increased demand for children with Speech and Language Therapy difficulties and their families.
 Even after the COVID-19 crisis, telepractice service delivery models will continue to expand and will be regular fixtures in educational settings and healthcare services.
 Based on the latest advice available, we have collated all the relevant information you will need to set up and maintain a remote speech and language therapy service in your school.

-Telepractice is the remote delivery of services using online technology.
+Online therapy, also known as Telepractice is the remote delivery of services using technology.
 Telepractice has the capacity to overcome issues relating to access to services such as distance, immobility and increased demand for speech and language need.
 Mable Therapy are the UK leaders in Telepractice and have a long-established reputation for excellence in the field.
 Read our white paper to find out why this type of therapy model is so effective.
 You can download the document below.

 Speech and Language Prioritisation Profile